apiato/documentation/docs/components/optional-components/middlewares.md

 However, they come with additional rules and conventions specific to Apiato.

 To generate new middlewares
-you may use the `apiato:generate:middleware` interactive command:
+you may use the `apiato:make:middleware` interactive command:

 ```
-php artisan apiato:generate:middleware
+php artisan apiato:make:middleware
 ```

 ## Rules